11 Tips for Healing a Broken Bone Faster

 I hope they help you out.

-- Avoid Ibuprofen.
+2. Avoid Ibuprofen.
 While many non-steroidal anti-inflammatory drugs work to decrease inflammation, they also delay healing.
-Go with Aleve if you must take a pain killer, but the pain goes away after a few days.
+Go with Aleve if you must take a pain killer, but the pain of a broken bone goes away after a few days.
 I prefer to be 100% aware of what my body is complaining about so I opted not to take anything.

-- On demand is your best friend.
+6. On demand is your best friend.
 Luckily I live in the on-demand food battleground of Chicago where you can get a free meal from about 10 different services (UberEats, Sprig, DoorDash, PostMates, etc.) The coupon codes are always changing.
 You can generally find one for free shipping + $5-$15 dollars off your first order.
 PeaPod and Google Express have similar free 2–3 months of deliveries.
-I run an e-commerce business out of my house so luckily Shyp comes to my house and takes deliveries away for me.
-Here is a $5 credit for you.
-Amazing service.

-- Take a Calcium/Vitamin D and fish oil.
+10. Take a Calcium/Vitamin D and a Fish Oil supplement.
 I am largely dairy free so I started taking them to ensure I am getting enough Calcium.
 Your body needs Vitamin D to metabolize Calcium and since you likely aren’t laying out at the beach with your broken foot, taking a Vitamin D supplement is a good idea for everyone.
 Omega 3s help the healing process and basically no one eats enough fish.

-- Don’t test your foot.
+11. Don’t test your broken bone.
 It is tempting to test to see how your healing is going by taking a step on your bad foot.
 DON’T DO IT.
 Taking a step seems harmless, but testing your foot too early can set your healing back significantly.
 The amount of time you spend non-weight bearing is the best predictor of how quickly you heal.

 I hope you found these tips helpful and best of luck in your healing process!